Elements of grammar of the koine Greek of the New Testament, including vocabulary, translation, and reading. Weekly lab required. Fall

 Jesus in His Time and Ours

 Details the mission, the message and the meaning of Jesus Christ for His day and for ours.
 What is it about the Christian story that captured the attention of so much of world history?
 Also examines the connection between Christ’s first Advent and His second.
+May be taught with specific emphasis on one of the four gospels.
 Fall, Spring, Summer

 Law and Writings of the Old Testament

-An introduction to The Pentateuch and the Writings (historical books, Psalms, and Wisdom literature).
-Fall
+An introduction to The Pentateuch and the "Writings" (historical books, Psalms, and Wisdom literature).
+May be taught with specific emphasis on a particular book or theme.
+Fall, Spring

 Readings of biblical prayers as part of divine-human dialogue, assessing their significance for theology as well as for personal spiritual life.
 A study of the way prayers help to characterize both God and human beings in various types of biblical literature, and reflections of the role of prayer in the life of believers today.